SMUD Gives Estimated Time For Full Power Restoration After Downtown Fire

 According to SMUD, power will begin transferring back to those on Network 2 at around 1 a.m.
 Friday.
 The transfer is expected to be complete by 6 a.m.

-During that five-hour span, SMUD said customers on Network 3 — 66 residential and 112 businesses — will see their power shutoff as the final step to full restoration involves ensuring the networks are tied in to one another.MORE NEWS: Documents Shed Light On SMUD's Plans For Improvements To Now-Damaged Substation
+During that five-hour span, SMUD said customers on Network 3 — 66 residential and 112 businesses — will see their power shutoff as the final step to full restoration involves ensuring the networks are tied in to one another.MORE NEWS: Multiple Omicron Cases Confirmed At River City High School In West Sacramento

 SMUD said they are reaching out to impacted customers by phone and cautioned against using generators during that five-hour span, advising they be turned off by midnight to avoid complications in the power restoration effort.